puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies the timeout for the installation, in seconds.
-Defaults to 900.
 Installation Manager can take a long time to install, so if you have issues with Puppet timing out before the installation is complete, you might need to increase this parameter.

 Default value: '900'